cap-js/docs/java/security.md

 ### Transition from `cds-feature-xsuaa` to `cds-feature-identity`{ #transition-xsuaa-ias}
 CAP also provides support for XSUAA-based authentication via the maven dependency `cds-feature-xsuaa` which is based on the [spring-xsuaa library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-xsuaa).
 As the spring-xsuaa library is deprecated, it is recommended to move to `cds-feature-identity`.

-To do so, remove existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter` and follow the description in [Configure XSUAA and IAS Authentication]{#xsuaa-ias}.
+To do so, remove existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter` and follow the description in [Configure XSUAA and IAS Authentication](#xsuaa-ias).
-::: tip
-If you are using the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, make sure to **explicitly** exclude the mentioned dependencies using `<exclusions>...</exclusions>`.
+::: tip Backward Compatibility: Exclude Dependencies When Using Bundles If you are using the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, make sure to **explicitly** exclude the mentioned dependencies using `<exclusions>...</exclusions>`.
 Otherwise, `cds-feature-xsuaa` will take priority over `cds-feature-identity` for backward compatibility.
 :::

 ### Automatic Spring Boot Security Configuration { #spring-boot}

-Only if **both, the library dependencies and an XSUAA resp.
-IAS service binding are in place**, the CAP Java SDK activates a Spring security configuration, which enforces authentication for all endpoints **automatically**:
+Only if **both, the library dependencies and an XSUAA/IAS service binding are in place**, the CAP Java SDK activates a Spring security configuration, which enforces authentication for all endpoints **automatically**:
 * Protocol adapter endpoints (managed by CAP such as OData V4/V2 or custom protocol adapters)
 * Remaining custom endpoints (not managed by CAP such as custom REST controllers or Spring Actuators)